 Do you value your privacy?
 In that case, free storage doesn’t look so good

 Let’s look at iCloud first.
-Sure, it’s useful — but it shares photos and documents automatically for everyone to see.
+Sure, it’s useful, but it automatically shares photos and documents for everyone to see.
 It offers 5GB of storage, which is okay if you’re a modest device user.
 (To understand how small that is, remember that most phones start at about 64GB of storage!)

 Rated number two in the App Store’s productivity category, Google Drive is hugely popular.
 Each Google account gets 15GB of free storage you can share across Gmail and Google Photos.
 It also offers a premium subscription plan you can buy as an in-app purchase.